doolin/patentprocessor/README.markdown

 In the future, the small test xml file in the fixtures directory can be used to construct mock data such that testing the cleaning phase can proceed independently of any other phase.

-## Processing patents

-There are two ways to get started:

-* `preprocess.sh` to get started.
-This will run the preprocessor on any files contained in the PATENTROOT directory (defaults to the root directory)

-* run `parse.py` directly to customize which directories are processed and which regex is used to process the files.
-Run `parse.py -h` to see the relevant command-line options.

 ## Disambiguating